turri21/VT52_Senhor/Readme.md

 ## Setup

-### UART Connection
+### UART Connection - User I/O port

-The UART interface is available through the User port on the MiSTer:
+The UART interface is available through the User I/O port on the MiSTer:

 - User port pin 1 (D-/TX): Connect to RX of your USB-to-Serial adapter
 - User port pin 0 (D+/RX): Connect to TX of your USB-to-Serial adapter